Law of Large Numbers for continuous $N$-particle ensembles at fixed temperature: Introduction

 The Multivariate Bessel Functions (MBFs) are certain entire functions on $2N$ complex variables $a_1,\dots,a_N,x_1,\dots,x_N$, which depend on the inverse temperature parameter $\theta>0$.
 They will be denoted by $B_{(a_1,\dots,a_N)}(x_1,\dots,x_N;\theta)$ and are defined as the normalized, joint symmetric eigenfunctions of Dunkl operators; see Section~\ref{sec:mbf} for details.

-For the purposes of stating the main result in this introduction, we do not need any exact formulas for the MBF.
-We simply point out that when $N=1$, the MBF is $B_{(a)}(x;\theta)=e^{ax}$, and when $\theta\to 0$, the MBF becomes
+For the purposes of stating the main result in this introduction, we do not need an exact formula for the MBF.
+We simply point out that if $N=1$, the MBF is $B_{(a)}(x;\theta)=e^{ax}$, while if $\theta\to 0$, the MBF becomes